A Genre Refugee

 - The trio of mad scientist supervillains in Buffy the Vampire Slayer.
 After they disable the museum guards with an ice ray and steal a precious diamond, our heroes start searching the ancient tomes for a "frost monster that eats diamonds."

 - Gwen Raiden in Angel.
 A character with electrical powers out of a super hero show, in a Vampire Detective series.
+She was completely unaware of the existence of magic, vampires, and demons before she met Angel.

 - This is basically the point of the BBC TV film Reichenbach Falls — the central character is a Defective Detective placed into a much less noir-ish setting.
 A Mind Screw plot with much Leaning on the Fourth Wall ensues in which he gradually escapes from his Wrong Genre Savvy.